zcash/zips/draft-zip-hybrid-deferred-devfund.md

 **Enforcement**

-ZF or FPF MUST contractually commit to fulfill these obligations on behalf of ZCG, and the prescribed use of funds, such that substantial violation, not promptly remedied, will result in a modified version of Zcash node software that removes ZCG’s Dev Fund slice and allocates it to the Deferred Dev Fund
+FPF MUST contractually commit to fulfill these obligations on behalf of ZCG, and the prescribed use of funds, such that substantial violation, not promptly remedied, will result in a modified version of Zcash node software that removes ZCG’s Dev Fund slice and allocates it to the Deferred Dev Fund